vandre-sales/meliva-ds/docs/docs/components/button.md

 ### Setting a Custom Width

-As expected, buttons can be given a custom width by setting the `width` attribute.
+As expected, buttons can be given a custom width by setting the `width` CSS property.
 This is useful for making buttons span the full width of their container on smaller screens.

 ```html {.example}
 <wa-button size="small" style="width: 100%; margin-bottom: 1rem;">Small</wa-button>